mla/starman-init/README.md

 starman-init
 ============

-RHEL/CENTOS init script for Starman web server in production environments
+RHEL/CENTOS init script for Starman web server in production environment

 Features/assumptions:
 - Uses start_server superdaemon for graceful restarts
-- Runs server as user/group "nobody"
+- Runs server as unprivileged user/group "nobody"
 - Expects a local Perl install using plenv

 See also perldoc Starman and Server::Starter.